 Making the Best Use of Airline Shopping Portals

 Online shopping portals are an easy and rewarding way to earn airline miles.
-All the major airlines (and a few hotel chains, like Choice and Hilton) have websites which link you to many stores where you likely already shop, including major department, book, clothing, and home and design stores.
+All the major airlines (and a few credit card companies, like Chase and Citi) have websites which link you to many stores where you likely already shop, including major department, book, clothing, and home and design stores.
 By first visiting a shopping portal, then clicking through to the store's website from there, you earn airline miles per dollar spent.

 In some cases, your purchase earns you one or two miles per dollar, but for other retailers you might earn as much as seven or eight miles per dollar.
 Amy Beth recently purchased sunscreen and moisturizer from Sephora.com via the American Airlines portal, and earned 378 American Airlines miles.
 Not only is that a nice bonus for ordering something she was planning to buy regardless, but using the portal also keeps your airline miles safe from expiring— earning miles resets the clock on your miles.
 The real fun is when bonuses come into play, and these are further detailed below.
 Bonuses on shopping portal spending offer significant opportunities to accrue miles, translating miles to amounts that can earn you a free one-way ticket with just a couple of purchases.